-Just 8 miles east of Midtown in northwest Queens, LaGuardia Airport handles many domestic flights.
+Just 8 miles east of Midtown in northwest Queens, LaGuardia Airport handles many domestic and international air flights.
 The airport was named after the city's former mayor, Fiorello LaGuardia (1934-45), who is credited with helping develop the metropolitan area's accessibility for the aviation age.

 Upon leaving LaGuardia Airport, take Grand Central Parkway west to the Robert F. Kennedy (Triborough) Bridge, then to Franklin D. Roosevelt Drive.
 Going north on FDR Drive takes you into Harlem; traveling south on FDR Drive takes you to Midtown Manhattan.
 Drive time is about 40 minutes.

 New York Airport Service provides bus service from LaGuardia and JFK airports to Manhattan.
 The bus stops in Manhattan at Park Avenue and 41st Street and at most Midtown hotels.
 Fares are: from LaGuardia to Manhattan $21; from JFK to Manhattan $25.
 Buses run frequently; for schedules and other information phone New York Airport Service at (718) 560-3915.